-Failure to re-register before 15 February in a given year will result in the cancellation of registration and a candidate's studies deemed to be discontinued.
-Such a defaulter may be required to re-apply for admission as a candidate for the degree de novo.
+All higher degree candidates are required to re-register each year via ROSS before 15 February, until the completion of the degree.
+Failure to re-register before 15 February in a given year can result in the cancellation of registration.
+Such a defaulter might be required to re-apply for admission as a candidate for the degree de novo.